 July 14, 2021

-GSFM Investment Strategist writes for Investor Daily about the recent spike in inflation that has been largely disregarded by the US Federal Reserve (the Fed) and markets as transitory; he believes there are strong grounds for a less sanguine view.
+GSFM’s Investment Strategist Stephen Miller writes for Investor Daily about the recent spike in inflation that has been largely disregarded by the US Federal Reserve (the Fed) and markets as transitory; he believes there are strong grounds for a less sanguine view.

 Once inflation gathers pace, it can create a momentum of its own.
 History shows that once the inflation genie gets out of the bottle, it is difficult to contain, and putting it back in the bottle in a timely fashion almost impossible.
 This was shown starkly with the oil price shocks of the 1970s when government policy was to simply accommodate the increase in oil prices.